chathamabate/youtube-misc/README.md

 # youtube-misc

-Stuff from my youtube videos which do not belong in other repos.
+Things from my youtube videos which do not belong in other repos.